model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 In both cases, stubbing would enable users to verify code that cannot currently be verified by Kani (or at least not within a reasonable resource bound).

 In what follows, we give three examples of stubbing being put to work.
-Each of these examples runs on a prototype version of the stubbing mechanism we propose (except that the prototype does not support stubbing annotations; instead, it reads stubbing pairs from a file).
+Each of these examples runs on a prototype version of the stubbing mechanism we propose (except that the prototype does not support stub-related annotations; instead, it reads the stub mapping from a file).

 ### Mocking Randomization

-**Categorize this example somehow; like why does it currently fail?**
+**TODO: Clean up this section; add example stubbing method rand::Rng::gen**

 Consider verifying the following assertion (which can fail):